proxmox/proxmox-backup/docs/backup-client.rst

   pxar:/ > restore-selected /target/path
   ...

-This will find and print all files ending in ``.txt`` located in ``etc/`` or a subdirectory and add the corresponding pattern to the list for subsequent restores.
+This will find and print all files ending in ``.txt`` located in ``etc/`` or its subdirectories, and add the corresponding pattern to the list for subsequent restores.
 ``list-selected`` shows these patterns and ``restore-selected`` finally restores all files in the archive matching the patterns to ``/target/path`` on the local host.
 This will scan the whole archive.